zuhairabs/portfolio/content/blog/8-acl-tear-detection-part-3/index.md

 title: "Automate the diagnosis of Knee Injuries 🏥 with Deep Learning part 3: Interpret models' predictions"
 date: 2019-08-21 12:00:00 # YYYY-MM-DD - H:M:S
 author: Ahmed BESBES
-tags: ['mri', 'medical imaging', mrnet', 'convolutional neural networks', 'pytorch', 'interpretability', 'class cctivation map', 'cam']
+tags: ['mri', 'medical imaging', mrnet', 'convolutional neural networks', 'pytorch', 'interpretability', 'class activation map', 'cam']
 excerpt:  In this post, we will focus on interpretability to assess what the ACL tear detector we trained in the previous article actually learnt.
 To do this, we'll explore a popular interpretability technique called Class Activation Map, applied when using convolutional neural networks that have a special architecture.
 slug: acl-tear-detection-part-3
 folder: /blog/8-acl-tear-detection-part-3